yumupgrades for production use, this is the repository for you.

 One of the major tweaks involved in configuring swap on any Linux system is adjusting swappinness.
 The higher the value, the more likely kernel would use swap when it needs more memory.

 The following command can give insight into current value of swappiness.
 It is usually set pretty high (60), resulting in heavy use of swap by system:

 sysctl -a | grep vm.swappiness

 Since we want to avoid using slow virtual memory on a disk, the swappiness has to be adjusted to the lowest possible value.
-We don’t want to disable use of swap file at all, since we need it for those emergency times when RAM is not enough.
-So we set it to value of 1:
+We don’t want to disable the use of the swap file at all, since we need it for those emergency times when RAM is not enough.
+So we set it to the value of 1:

 sysctl -w vm.swappiness=1

 Adjusting to 0 is dangerous with Out of Memory errors, since recent kernel versions configured with a value of 0, would not use the swap file at all.